Ron Howard: Additional acting roles

-Directing
+Directing career

 1977–1992: Rise to prominence

 Before leaving Happy Days in 1980, Howard made his directing debut with the 1977 low-budget comedy/action film Grand Theft Auto, based on a script he co-wrote with his father, Rance.
 This came after cutting a deal with Roger Corman, wherein Corman let Howard direct a film in exchange for Howard starring in Eat My Dust!, with Christopher Norris.
 Howard went on to direct several TV movies for NBC between 1978 and 1982, including the 1980 TV movie, Skyward, starring Bette Davis.
 His big directorial break came in 1982, with Night Shift, featuring Michael Keaton, Shelley Long, and Howard's Happy Days co-star Henry Winkler.

 Following Night Shift, Howard directed a number of major films, including the fantasy romantic comedy Splash (1984) starring Tom Hanks, Daryl Hannah, Eugene Levy, and John Candy.
 The film was a box office and critical success.
 He also directed the science-fiction comedy-drama Cocoon (1985) starring Don Ameche, Hume Cronyn, Wilford Brimley, and Brian Dennehy.
 This film was also a critical and financial hit and won a Best Supporting Actor award for Don Ameche.
 In 1988, he collaborated again with George Lucas on the high fantasy adventure film Willow starring Val Kilmer and Warwick Davis.
 Howard's final work as a director for the 1980s was the family comedy film Parenthood (1989) starring an ensemble cast that includes Steve Martin, Tom Hulce, Rick Moranis, Martha Plimpton, Joaquin Phoenix, Keanu Reeves, Jason Robards, Mary Steenburgen, and Dianne Wiest.
 The film opened at in its opening weekend, earning $10 million.
 It eventually grossed over $100 million domestically and $126 million worldwide.
 The film was a critical hit and received two Academy Award nominations.